abonello/project_5/WORKING.md

 67. Send an actual email using my own email.
 Notiice that django checks that the there is an account with the entered email, otherwise it will not send the email.
 A note to this effect is displayed to the user.

+68. Building a `custom authentication backend` to log in using the email instead of the username.
+    Add an `AUTHENTICATION_BACKENDS` to settings.py.
+It is a list.

+    Then create a `backends.py` file in the accounts app folder.
+Here we need to create a class EmailAuth that we referred to from settings.py.